What kind of therapy are you seeking?

 • I am warm, nurturing and down-to-Earth.
 I believe building a trusting and transformative relationship is the foundation of doing meaningful work together, so we begin there.
 As our relationship develops, we may notice some of the patterns you have experienced in other relationships showing up in the therapy room between us.
 I believe it is helpful to work with this meta-awareness to heal relational trauma.

 I am training in AEDP and well-versed in Attachment Theory and like to assist clients in discovering their attachment style and the impact it has on their relationships and mental health.
 Unfortunately, many people do not have a lot of securely-attached relationships in their lives.
-Our therapeutic relationship can provide an opportunity for you to experience this.
+Our therapeutic relationship can provide an opportunity for you to practice this.
 For partners therapy, I use a variety of approaches, including The Gottman Method.

 Though I take my role as your therapist very seriously, I am playful and like to use humor when appropriate.
 I am also direct, but not-directive–meaning I won’t hesitate to share an opinion or experience with you if I think it is useful, but your choices will always be respected and honored.